This information explains what diarrhea (dy-uh-REE-uh) is and how to manage it.

 - Plain baked fish

-- Well-cooked carrots, green beans, asparagus tips, and beets
+- Well-cooked (fork-tender) vegetables, such as carrots, green beans, asparagus tips, and beets

-- Baked potatoes with the skin removed (no fried potatoes)
+- Baked or boiled potatoes with the skin removed

-- Cooked or canned fruits with the skin and seeds removed, such as apples, peaches, apricots, pears, and fruit cocktail
+- Cooked or canned fruits with the skin and seeds removed, such as applesauce, peaches, pears, and fruit cocktail in juice

-- White and Italian bread, rolls, plain bagels, and English muffins
+- White bread, rolls, plain bagels, and English muffins

 - Saltine crackers